-Webinars, if done correctly, can be an easy and effective tool to market your blog, share your expert advice, and build a better connection with your audience.
+Webinars, if done correctly, can be an easy and effective tool to market your new blog, share your expert advice, and build a better connection with your audience.

-A membership works by offering premium content and deals to your members at the price of a monthly fee.
+A membership site works by offering premium content and deals to your members at the price of a monthly fee.

 A membership program also creates a smaller, more exclusive circle within your reader base with whom you can more deeply connect and communicate.